 Ecology contains five levels of study, progressing from small to large, directly or overlapping: organism, population, community, ecosystem, and biosphere.
 Populations are made up of individuals/organisms; communities are made up of populations; ecosystems are made up of a community plus its environment; and the biosphere is the sum of the ecosystems.
 The levels of ecological study offer different insights into how organisms interact with each other and the environment.

-The biodiversity of Harmonia makes it an excellent starting point for ecological education.
-Our Ecology courses will focus primarily on tropical habitats, from essential theory to advanced field work, including classes in Ecophysiology (how organisms respond to their environment), Eco-System Dynamics and Conservation, Biological Diversity, Restoration Ecology, World Plants, Riperian Ecosystems, Ecology of Wildfire (including the creation of fire breaks), Social Ethology, Population and Resource Issues, Wildlife Habitat Analysis, Observing Primate behavior, and Tropical Ecosystems, with excursions beyond Harmonia to enhance classroom learning and provide intercultural understanding.
+The biodiversity of Harmonia makes it an excellent starting point for ecological education in the tropics, including advanced field work.
+As the community is established, we will offer workshops and classes from essential theory to classes in Ecophysiology (how organisms respond to their environment), Eco-System Dynamics and Conservation, Biological Diversity, Restoration Ecology, World Plants, Riperian Ecosystems, Ecology of Wildfire (including the creation of fire breaks), Social Ethology, Population and Resource Issues, Wildlife Habitat Analysis, Observing Primate behavior, and Tropical Ecosystems.